C.J. Cron Player Props: Rockies vs. Nationals

 C.J.
 Cron At The Plate

-- Cron leads Colorado with seven hits, batting .259 this season with five extra-base hits.
+- Cron leads Colorado with eight hits, batting .258 this season with five extra-base hits.

-- Among the qualifying batters in baseball, his batting average ranks 104th, his on-base percentage ranks 117th, and he is 23rd in the league in slugging.
+- Among the qualified batters in baseball, his batting average ranks 109th, his on-base percentage ranks 138th, and he is 30th in the league in slugging.

-- This season, Cron has posted at least one hit in three of seven games (42.9%), and had multiple hits twice.
+- Cron has gotten a hit in four of eight games this season (50.0%), with multiple hits twice.

-- He has gone deep in two of seven games played this year, and in 10.3% of his plate appearances.

-- In two games this year, Cron has driven in a run, and in both of those games he had multiple runs batted in.
+- In eight games played this year, he has hit a homer in two of them.

 - He has scored a run in two games this year, and had multiple runs in one of those games.